mark-watson/PythonAIBook/manuscript/Deep_Learning_The_Basics.md

 You can compare this PyTorch example to our similar classification example using the same data where we used the **Scikit-learn** library.
 The deep learning approach requires more code but gives us full control over the model architecture, training process, and the ability to scale to much larger and more complex problems.

+## Optional Practice Problems

+To help solidify your understanding of deep learning basics and PyTorch, try completing the following exercises.
+You will need to modify and run the example script [cancer_model.py](file:///Users/markwatson/GITHUB/PythonAIBook/source-code/deep_learning_basics/cancer_model.py).

+### Problem 1 (Easy): Experimenting with Optimizers and Learning Rates
+- **Goal**: Understand how optimizer choice and learning rate affect training speed and model convergence.
+- **Task**: Modify [cancer_model.py](file:///Users/markwatson/GITHUB/PythonAIBook/source-code/deep_learning_basics/cancer_model.py) to use the Adam optimizer (`torch.optim.Adam`) instead of Stochastic Gradient Descent (`torch.optim.SGD`).
+Experiment with three different learning rates (e.g., `0.1`, `0.01`, and `0.001`).
+Note down how quickly the loss decreases during training and how the final test set accuracy is affected.
+Which combination reaches convergence first?

+### Problem 2 (Medium): Implementing Validation Tracking and Overfitting Analysis
+- **Goal**: Learn how to monitor validation performance during training to detect overfitting.
+- **Task**: Split the training data further into training and validation sets (using a 80/20 split).
+Modify the [train_model](file:///Users/markwatson/GITHUB/PythonAIBook/source-code/deep_learning_basics/cancer_model.py#L86) function to evaluate the model on the validation set at the end of each epoch and track both the average training loss and validation loss.
+Print a table (or use `matplotlib` to plot) showing the two loss curves across 150 epochs.
+At what epoch does the validation loss start to diverge or stop decreasing?

+### Problem 3 (Medium): Adjusting Network Architecture and Regularization
+- **Goal**: Understand the role of network capacity (hidden layers/neurons) and regularization (dropout).
+- **Task**: Modify the architecture in the [CancerNet](file:///Users/markwatson/GITHUB/PythonAIBook/source-code/deep_learning_basics/cancer_model.py#L62) class.
+Try two variations:
+  1. A much smaller network with a single hidden layer and no dropout: `9 → 5 → 1`.
+  2. A larger network with more capacity: `9 → 32 → 32 → 1` with varying dropout rates (`0.0`, `0.2`, and `0.5`).
+  Analyze the classification report for both cases.
+How does the presence of dropout in the larger network affect the performance gap between the training set loss and the test set accuracy?

+### Problem 4 (Hard): Implementing K-Fold Cross-Validation
+- **Goal**: Practice using robust evaluation techniques for small datasets.
+- **Task**: Since the cancer dataset is relatively small, a single train/test split can have high variance.
+Instead of a single split, implement 5-Fold Cross-Validation using `sklearn.model_selection.KFold` in [cancer_model.py](file:///Users/markwatson/GITHUB/PythonAIBook/source-code/deep_learning_basics/cancer_model.py).
+In each fold, initialize a new instance of [CancerNet](file:///Users/markwatson/GITHUB/PythonAIBook/source-code/deep_learning_basics/cancer_model.py#L62), train it, and evaluate it on the holdout fold.
+Compute and print the average accuracy, precision, recall, and F1-score across all 5 folds.